lbl-srg/obc/specification/source/executiveSummary.rst

   Title 24 or ANSI/ASHRAE/IES Standard 90.1,
   Energy Standard for Buildings Except Low-Rise Residential Buildings.

 * Mechanical designers who specify control sequences for a particular building.

-* Control companies who implement the control sequences on their product lines.
+* Control companies and system integrators who implement control sequences in new construction or retrofit projects.

 * Commissioning agents who verify whether the as-installed control sequences comply with the specification from the mechanical designer.